-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 h) Impairment of financial assets (Policy applicable from October 1, 2018) (continued)

-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated vi) Forward looking information (continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated vi) Forward looking information (continued)

-The Group however recognised that the inputs and models used for calculating ECLs may not always capture all characteristics and expectations of the market at the date of the consolidated financial statements.
+The Group however, recognized that the inputs and models used for calculating ECLs may not always capture all characteristics and expectations of the market at the date of the consolidated financial statements.
 To reflect this, management adjustments or overlays are occasionally made based on judgements as temporary adjustments when such differences are significantly material.